oeegor/dotfiles/README.md

 dotfiles were an easy way to get into bash customization, and then to jump ship to zsh a bit later.
 A decent amount of the code in these dotfiles stem or are inspired from Ryan's original project.

+## notes

+there is no `xbindkeys` analog for wayland so one has to manually add all shortcuts in keyboard settings. do not forget to move `switch_to_app` binary to `/usr/local/bin/` because default location `~/bin` is not visible in hotkeys.